-Jimmy Liu is a highly sought after piano technician, tuning pianos for Carnegie Mellon University, Chatham University, and the Ellis School.
-He has tuned pianos for over 400 clients in Pittsburgh.
-The current rate for piano tuning is $170 for first time clients and $150 for each subsequent visit within two years.
+Jimmy Liu is a highly sought after piano technician, currently tuning pianos for Carnegie Mellon University, Chatham University, and the Ellis School.
+He has tuned pianos for over 500 clients in Pittsburgh, including venues such as PPG Paints Arena, Benedum Center, Heinz History Museum, as well as dozens of churches and schools around Pittsburgh.
+The current rate for piano tuning is $180 for first time clients.
+A reduced, subsequent tuning rate will be given for future tunings within two years of the initial visit.
 Accepted forms of payment include cash, check, Venmo, and Zelle.
-The visit should last around 90 minutes depending on the condition of the piano, which includes minor repairs.
-Jimmy is also fully vaccinated against Covid-19.
+The visit should last around 75-90 minutes depending on the condition of the piano, which includes minor repairs.
+Minor repairs include most mechanical problems such as sticky keys.